Orion Pictures: 1986–1991: Metromedia era

 In 1989, Orion suffered from a disastrous slate of films, placing dead last among larger Hollywood studios by box office revenue.
 Among its biggest flops that year were Great Balls of Fire!, a biography of Jerry Lee Lewis starring Dennis Quaid and Winona Ryder; She-Devil, a dark comedy starring Meryl Streep and Roseanne Barr; Speed Zone, an action-comedy vehicle for SCTV alumni John Candy, Joe Flaherty, and Eugene Levy; and Miloš Forman's adaptation of Les Liaisons dangereuses, Valmont, which competed with Dangerous Liaisons, also based on the same source material.
 Test screenings of the "Weird Al" Yankovic comedy UHF were so strong that Orion had high expectations for it, but it flopped at the box office (though it later developed a cult following on video).
 Also that year, it signed a deal with Nelson Entertainment to distribute titles on videocassette and theatrically.

 In February 1990, Orion signed a deal with Columbia Pictures Entertainment in which the much larger studio would pay Orion $175 million to distribute Orion's movies and television programs overseas.
 Orion had previously licensed its films to individual distributors territory by territory.
 That same month, Mike Medavoy left Orion and became head of Tri-Star Pictures.
+Medavoy would be succeeded by Marc Platt.

 The box-office returns for Orion's 1990 releases were just as dismal, with failures in The Hot Spot and State of Grace.
 The only bright spot was Kevin Costner's western epic Dances with Wolves, which won seven Academy Awards, including Best Picture, and grossed $400 million worldwide.
 A few months later, Orion garnered another winner with The Silence of the Lambs, but these two films could not make up for years of losses.
-Only Kluge's continued infusions of cash were enough to keep the company afloat, but soon he had enough.
+Only Kluge's continued infusions of cash were enough to keep the company afloat, but soon he had had enough.